5ide6urnslab/PERCEPT/README.md

 (2) To get a copy of the repository you can download the source from https://github.com/5ide6urnslab/PERCEPT

-(3) If you use the Acceleration simulator "MultiAccelerationSim", you must edit the following serial port of the Processing.
+(3) If you use the Acceleration "MultiAccelerationSim" simulator, you must edit the following serial port of the Processing.

 <img class="photo" src="https://github.com/5ide6urnslab/PERCEPT/blob/master/resource/SerialPort.png" width="480px" />